deanishe/alfred-pwgen/README.md

 ## Usage ##

 - `pwgen [<strength>]` — Generate passwords of specified strength.
 Default is `3` (96 bits of entropy).
 See [Password strength](#password-strength) for details.
+    - `↩` or `⌘+C` — Copy the selected password to the clipboard.
+    - `⌘+↩` — Copy the selected password to the clipboard and paste it to the frontmost application.
+    - `⌘+L` — Show the selected password in Alfred's Large Text window.
 - `pwlen [<length>]` — Generate passwords of specified length.
 Default is `20`.
 See [Password strength](#password-strength) for details.
+    - `↩` or `⌘+C` — Copy the selected password to the clipboard.
+    - `⌘+↩` — Copy the selected password to the clipboard and paste it to the frontmost application.
+    - `⌘+L` — Show the selected password in Alfred's Large Text window.
-- `pwconf` — View and edit workflow settings.
-See [Configuration](configuration) for details.
+- `pwconf [<query>]` — View and edit workflow settings.
+See [Configuration](#configuration) for details.

 **Note:** Word-based generators may provide passwords that are slightly longer than `<length>`.

 ## Password strength ##

 Passwords can be specified either by strength or length.
-The default strength is `3`, which is approx. 90 bits of entropy (each level is 32 bits).
+The default strength is `3`, which is at least 96 bits of entropy (each level is 32 bits).
 You may also specify the desired number of bits by appending `b` to your input, e.g. `pwgen 128b` will provide at least 128 bits of entropy.

 Default length is 20 characters, which can provide ~50 to ~130 bits of entropy depending on generator.

 Each password has its strength in the result subtitle.
 This is shown either as a bar or in bits of entropy, depending on your settings.
 Each full block in the bar represents 30 bits of entropy.

 ### How strong should my passwords be? ###

 That depends on what you're using it for and how long you want it to remain secure.
 As of 2015, custom password-guessing hardware (built from standard PC components) can guess **&gt;45 billion passwords per second.**

-The average number of guesses required to crack a password *n* bits is 2<sup>n-1</sup>, so 2,147,483,647 guesses for a 32-bit password.
+The average number of guesses required to crack a password with *n* bits of entropy is 2<sup>n-1</sup>, so 2,147,483,647 guesses for a 32-bit password.
 Or **0.048 seconds** with the above hardware.

 Fortunately, every added bit doubles the number of possible passwords, so 64 bits is a good deal stronger: 6.5 **years** on average to guess on the same hardware.